If you’ve been injured in a personal injury accident, you may be wondering whether you should hire a personal injury lawyer

 There are two factors that will determine whether or not you were in a personal injury accident:

-The accident was the result of the negligence of another person on entity
+The accident was the result of the negligence of another person or entity

-Under the law, you have the right to recover monetary compensation when you are injured as a result of someone else's negligent action or inaction – i.e. you were in a “personal injury” accident.
+Under the law, you have the right to recover monetary compensation when you are injured as a result of someone else’s negligent action or inaction – that is what makes an accident a “personal injury” accident.
 You can obtain this compensation through an insurance settlement by filing an insurance claim, or you may have to file a lawsuit and obtain compensation in court.

 An example of a personal injury accident would be if another driver hit you on the freeway as they blindly changed lanes and you suffered a broken leg.
 It would not be a personal injury accident if you drove your own car off the road and broke your leg because you were texting.